Best Sony headphones Android Central 2021

 - Sound quality is mediocre

 - Micro-USB for charging

-The Sony WI-C310 do surprisingly well considering their price point, especially in the sound quality department.
-The WC-310 have bass and mids that are neutral and flat, while the treble is mostly flat with a small bump in the mid-treble that will make some tracks sound sibilant and sharp to some ears.
+The Sony WI-C310 hold up surprisingly well considering their price point, especially in the sound quality department.
+The WC-310 has bass and mids balanced, while the treble is mostly balanced, though they can be a bit sharp.
+This can sound piercing to some users.

-Comfort is excellent.
+Comfort is excellent, though.
 They rest on your ear versus being shoved in your ear canal.
-Included in the box are several bud tips that come in various sizes which helps with sizing and fit.
+Included in the box are several bud tips in various sizes, which help with sizing and fit.
 The only real annoyance some may notice is that the cable between the two buds is slightly longer than other earbuds.

-Battery life exceeded our expectations with up to 15 hours on a charge, which is roughly double most other wireless earbuds.
-But that's not all, Sony took it a step further and included USB-C charging.
-Most earbuds and headphones at this price point (and some that are much more expensive) use Micro-USB for charging.
-To top it all off, the WI-C310 are capable of fast charging with 60 minutes of audio playback with a 10-minute charge.
+Battery life exceeded our expectations with up to 15 hours on a charge, which is roughly double what most other wireless earbuds get.
+Sony took it a step further and included USB-C charging.
+Most earbuds and headphones at this price point (and some more expensive) use Micro-USB for charging.
+To top it all off, the WI-C310 can fast charge with 60 minutes of audio playback with a 10-minute charge.